KushalRoyChowdhury/fluxflow-cli/README.md

   - **Flow (Chat Mode)**: Focused on conversation and web research, with limited agentic loops for faster response times.
 - **Advanced Memory System**: Features both temporary session context and persistent, cross-session user memories encrypted locally on your machine.
 - **Agentic Tooling**: Built-in tools for smart file patching, web scraping, web searching, and terminal execution.
+- **Autonomous Project Alignment**: Automatically detects and adheres to project-specific instructions in `Agent.md`, `Skills.md`, and `Fluxflow.md` for high-fidelity coding standards and complex workflows.
 - **Customizable "Thinking" Levels**: Adjust the depth of the model's reasoning process (from Minimal to Max).

 ## 🚀 Quick Start